dotnet/csharplang/proposals/param-nullchecking.md

 }
 ```

+Parameter null checks are used frequently in libraries with tight performance and size constraints.
+For this reason, the compiler implementation is free to define exactly how the above semantics are achieved.
+For example, to optimize code size, inlining, etc., the compiler may use helper methods to perform the null check a la the [ArgumentNullException.ThrowIfNull](https://github.com/dotnet/runtime/blob/1d08e154b942a41e72cbe044e01fff8b13c74496/src/libraries/System.Private.CoreLib/src/System/ArgumentNullException.cs#L56-L69) methods, or any other implementation strategy that achieves the required semantics.

 The generated `null` check will occur before any developer authored code in the method.
 When multiple parameters contain
-the `!` operator then the checks will occur in the same order as the parameters are declared.
+the `!!` operator then the checks will occur in the same order as the parameters are declared.

 ``` csharp
 void M(string p1, string p2) {